ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message (see {{aggregation-step-skew-recovery}}).

-If the Helper does not wish to attempt recovery, or if the step has some other value, the Helper MUST abort with error `stepMismatch`.
+If the Helper does not wish to attempt recovery, or if the step has some other value, the Helper MUST fail the job with error `stepMismatch`.

 Let `inbound` denote the payload of the prep step.
 For each report, the Helper computes the following: